 Concentration and Other Risks

-For the three and nine months ended September 30, 2018, one of our customers, Gene Company Limited, accounted for approximately 20% and 28% of our total revenue, respectively.
-For the three and nine months ended September 30, 2017, the same customer, Gene Company Limited, accounted for approximately 35% and 30% of our total revenue, respectively.
+For the three months ended March 31, 2019 and 2018, one of our customers, Gene Company Limited, accounted for approximately 17% and 29% of our total revenue, respectively.
 Gene Company Limited is our distributor in China.

 Going Concern